-A compliance audit will occur in two stages:
+A compliance audit of the physical cube prototype will occur in two stages:

-- Online evaluation where teams will submit an Engineering Documentation Package (EDP) electronically and receive feedback.
+- ~1 month prior to the competition: Online evaluation where teams will submit an Engineering Documentation Package (EDP) electronically and receive feedback.
 A RAPID staff member will communicate EDP instructions to all teams.
 Failure to meet the posted deadline will result in exclusion from the competition.
-The EDP template is available for download on the ChemE Cube Competition Website: www.aiche.org/chemecube - Onsite evaluation on competition day where teams must bring a printed EDP, printed EDP reviewer feedback and a printed Management of Change (MOC) Form all in a folder or binder.
+The EDP template is available for download on the ChemE Cube Competition Website: www.aiche.org/chemecube - On competition day: Onsite evaluation where teams must bring a printed EDP, printed EDP reviewer feedback and a printed Management of Change (MOC) Form all in a folder or binder.
 Teams should be ready to answer questions from a compliance auditor during a live safety review of their product.
 Teams must pass both the online and onsite evaluations in order to compete.